Settings dialogue#

 • Show mini compass

-• Show/hide zoom control buttons
+• Show/hide zoom control buttons on the map

 • Show scale ruler